Place names considered unusual: Profane, humorous and highly charged words

 In Canada, there is a lake named Big Ass Lake in Nova Scotia, and the town of Saint-Louis-du-Ha!
 Ha! in Quebec.

-In Hong Kong, place names containing the words "si2" (屎 – shit) and "niu6" (尿 – piss) are common, and there are a number of place names actually containing profanities, such as 㞗頭 ‘’Gau Tau‘’ (lit. 'penis head'; since renamed to 石牛洲 Shek Ngau Chau), 含撚角 Ham Lun Kok (lit. 'blowjob corner', first renamed by swapping out the profane character 撚 'penis' to the homophonic 倫 'discussion', then further changed entirely to 游龍角 Yau Lung Kok (lit. 'snaking dragon corner') respectively.
-Other examples include 狗屎圍 Kau Shi Wai (lit. 'dog shit grounds'), now 鳳美圍 Fung Mei Wai 'phoenix beauty grounds'.
+In Hong Kong, place names containing the words "si2" (屎, shit) and "niu6" (尿, piss) are common, and there are a number of place names actually containing profanities, such as Gau Tau (㞗頭, lit. 'penis head'; since renamed to Shek Ngau Chau (石牛洲), Ham Lun Kok (含撚角, lit. 'blowjob corner'), first renamed by swapping out the profane character 'penis' (撚) to the homophonic 'discussion' (倫), then further changed entirely to Yau Lung Kok (游龍角, lit. 'snaking dragon corner') respectively.
+Other examples include Kau Shi Wai (狗屎圍, lit. 'dog shit grounds'), now Fung Mei Wai (鳳美圍, lit. 'phoenix beauty grounds').

 In the United States, there are at least three towns named Cumming, a slang term for ejaculation (Cummington, Massachusetts, Cumming, Iowa, and Cumming, Georgia), and the name of the town of Effingham, Illinois, contains a minced oath for "fuck".
-Long Dick Creek in Iowa is named after a settler, not male genitalia.
+Long Dick Creek in Iowa is named after a settler, not male genitalia, and Horneytown, North Carolina is named for the Horney family of early settlers.
 There is also Two Egg, Florida, the name of which evokes testicles, and Athol, Massachusetts, whose pronunciation evokes "asshole".
+In South Carolina, there is a town named Fingerville, after a settler, Joseph Finger.
+In Michigan, there is a town named Hell, and various explanations for its name exist.
+The small town of Hooker, Oklahoma is named after the town's founder John "Hooker" Threlkeld.

-In the United Kingdom, there are a number of places with names that would be considered derogatory in other settings, such as the Northamptonshire community Titty Ho, the Shetland community Twatt and the Dorset community Shitterton.
+In the United Kingdom, there are a number of places with names that would be considered derogatory in other settings – such as the Northamptonshire community Titty Ho; a pair of Twatts, one in Orkney and the other in Shetland; the Dorset community, Shitterton, and the Essex village of Fingringhoe.
+The village of Ham and the town of Sandwich in Kent are close to each other.
+When people hear of the Turkish city of Batman, English speakers will likely associate it with the superhero of the same name.